lorey/social-media-profiles-regexs/CONTRIBUTING.md

 - To add or change a regex, edit [regexes.json](regexes.json).
   Please use a capture group to extract contained information like usernames.
   Also add tests to make sure everything works as expected.
+  Note that JSON requires double escaping for backslashes, so for a literal dot `\.` you'll need `\\.` inside the json file, e.g. `example.com\\/index\\.html` to match `example.com/index.html` literally.
-- To update meta-information edit the template [README.md.template](README.md.template)
+- To update meta-information edit the template [README.template.md](README.template.md)

 After you're done, please run `make`.
-It will test your changes and generate the README.md file.
+It will test your changes and generate the `README.md` file.

 Please open a PR only after you followed these instructions.